junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### Chap.
 5

-> **Outline:** Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back, goes to hell, steals Sam's soul back and fixes him
+> **Outline:** Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back. they both back on earth, Dean finds out Sam has issue, ask Cas to check, realize Sam's soulless.
 >
-> (god Cas has power to save Sam's soul)
+> Cas+Dean go to hell's cage together, Cas in god+leviathan form, fight off Lucifer/Michael, steal Sam's soul back and fixes him (heal/wipe the broken memories), remember to save Adam too (do the same healing for him), leave Michael/Lucifer down there for earth's sake
 >
-> (they finds out Sam's soulless only after Dean's back)
+> (add setting: the more Cas use god power, the more leviathan-corrupted he is, so they can't keep asking him doing things; Dean keep worry about Cas's condition, Cas still morally grey but only light grey)

+#### draft notes

+After Dean's back, knowing what did (Sam killed Cas and "unholy man", Cas killed a lot): What?!!
+Am I the only moral compass in the room now?

+Cas/Sam: guess that's why we need you

 ### Chap.
 6

-> **Outline:** Cas fights Raphael with his leviathan part ("rock beats scissor, leviathan beats angel"), cancels out both problems (explodes, Dean freaks out, Cas survives), all problems solved, world in peace again
+> **Outline:** Cas fights Raphael with his god+leviathan part ("rock beats scissor, leviathan beats angel"), cancels out both problems (explodes, used up all god juice, Dean freaks out, Cas survives), all problems solved, world in peace again, TFW back together normal, HE

 ###### End